life on Earth is dependent upon photosynthesis, the process by which plants

 make energy from sunlight.
 However, at hydrothermal vents in the deep

-ocean a unique ecosystem has evolved in the absense of sunlight, and its
+ocean a unique ecosystem has evolved in the absence of sunlight, and its

 source of energy is completely different: chemosynthesis.
 Chemosynthesis